TTtt-05/scCGRL/README.md

 ## License and citation

-Original scCGRL code is released under the MIT License. `CITATION.cff` records the software and manuscript authors.
-Upstream data and comparison-method licenses remain applicable independently; see `DATA_LICENSES.md`.
+The original scCGRL code is released under the MIT License.

+Citation information for scCGRL, including the software and manuscript authors, is provided in [`CITATION.cff`](CITATION.cff).

+Upstream datasets remain subject to their respective original licenses and usage terms; see [`DATA_LICENSES.md`](DATA_LICENSES.md) for details.
+Third-party software used for benchmarking remains subject to the licenses of the corresponding projects.